web-fragments/web-fragments/docs/src/pages/documentation/getting-started.md

 A detailed guide can be found in the [fragment gateway](./gateway) section.
 -->

-### 2e.
+### e.
 Install fragment gateway as a middleware of your existing application

 The final configuration step of is to add the fragment gateway as a middleware to your application.